HarleyBartles/switch-rom-packer/README.md

 2. **Icon pipeline**
    - Auto-fetch a square icon per game from a **FOSS game DB** (no restrictive rate limits; API key OK).
    - Embed icon into the **NRO** now; reuse it later for **NSPs**.
+   - If no icon is found, the packer falls back to a generated initials-based JPEG.
    - Caching and a simple override mechanism (drop `*.png` alongside the ROM to force a specific icon).

 3. **Platform detection & metadata**